puppetlabs/puppet-docs/source/pe/3.2/appendix.markdown

 ### PE 3.2.3 (5/1/2014)

-#### Patched Java Security Vulnerabilities
+#### Security Fixes

 Earlier this month, Oracle announced several security vulnerabilities in Java.
 Puppet Enterprise versions 3.0.0 through 3.2.2 contain a vulnerable version of Java.
-Puppet Enterprise 3.2.3 contains an updated version of Java that has patched the vulnerabilities.
+[Puppet Enterprise 3.2.3 contains an updated version of Java that has patched the vulnerabilities](https://puppetlabs.com/security/cve/oracle-april-vulnerability-fix).

 For more information about the Java vulnerabilities, refer to the [Oracle security site](http://www.oracle.com/technetwork/topics/security/cpuapr2014-1972952.html).